Climate of West Bengal: Record low temperatures

+Record low temperature in the plains

+The chart below shows the lowest recorded temperatures in individual stations in the plains, for all months in West Bengal, with place and date.

+Extreme Rainfall

+The chart below shows the maximum recorded rainfall in individual stations (observatories) in the state, for all months, with place and date.

 Rainfall

 Annual rainfall varies in different parts of the state.
 North Bengal receives the highest rainfall, 200 to 400 cm.
 In the coastal areas rainfall is about 200 cm, in the Ganga plain and in the central part of the state rainfall is about 150–200 cm, and in the western plateau region the amount of rainfall received is about 100 to 125 cm.
 Drought is a common phenomenon in the Bankura and Purulia districts.
 Rainfall that occurs in the summer months often brings about heavy storms called Kalbaishakhi.

 Cyclones in West Bengal

 Mountainous region

 Because of the high altitude, mountainous parts of Darjeeling and Jalpaiguri experience a cool temperate and climate.
 The average temperature in summer is about 15 °C, and winter temperature is about 2 °C. Snowfall occurs in some parts of this region.
 Being obstructed by the Himalayas, the region receives heavy rainfall.
 Due to the scenic beauty and temperate climate of the region, a huge number of tourists visit the areas.
 Here Kalimpong is another hill station that is visited by many tourists in all seasons for its scenic beauty and the average cool temperature throughout the year.